-Masters in Information Technology Degrees and Program Info
+Masters in Information Technology Degrees and Programs

-If you have an interest in computers, and are looking for a degree program that might help prepare you to pursue potential career opportunities in a variety of industries, earning a master’s in information technology(IT) could be a great academic choice.
+Do you have an interest in computers?
+Are you looking for a degree program that might help prepare you to pursue potential career opportunities in a variety of industries?
+If so, earning a masters in information technology(MSIT) could be a great academic choice.

-IT industry is the largest of any computer-related industry, employing over 1.5 million people in 2011.[i]
+IT industry is the largest of any computer-related industry.
+IT employed over 1.5 million people in 2011.[i]
 As a result, graduates holding masters in information technology could find that their education is a great preparation to pursue an assortment of careers.

 DID YOU KNOW?